-Specific velocity zones and velocity based training is recognized as an effective method of improving performance, as it often results in increased muscle strength, hypertrophy, power output, velocity, and local muscular endurance.
-Regarding strength training, we are concerned with the control of two variables specifically, intensity and volume (1).
+Specific velocity zones of VBT Training for strength and conditioning is recognized as an effective method of velocity-based training that improves your performance, as it often results in increased muscle strength, hypertrophy, power output, velocity, and local muscular endurance.
+Regarding strength training, we are concerned with the control of two variables specifically, intensity and volume (4).

 Historically, the intensity variable has been represented by the percentage of 1RM (%1RM) or the maximum load that can be lifted for a specific number of repetitions in each set (e.g., 5RM, 10RM).
 Although this method seems to have some drawbacks.
 As an alternative, recently, the use of execution velocity as an indicator of relative load during exercise has been proposed.
 In recent research, significant relationships between execution velocity and %1RM have been found for exercises such as the bench press and squat (1).

 The velocity zones of execution is different for each exercise